tkalmi/hacker-news/README.md

 # Tech Stack

-- React 16.12 (only hooks and function components, no class components used!)
+- React 16.12 (utilizes only hooks and function components, no class components used!)
 - Firebase
-- Redux (although used only for connecting Firebase)
+- Redux (although used only for connecting to Firebase)
+- react-infinite-scroller
 - styled-components 💅
 - Jest
 - normalize.css